 As the glory days of his playing career faded, he put together an International touring side of old boys, the USA Owls.
 The team played social matches while supporting the US Eagles on their international tours.
 The first Owls tour was to London in 1977 and 4 additional Tours followed throughout the years.
 These teams were known as “The Old Peculiars” when playing within the U.S.

-As a US rugby supporter, few can rival Smith’s mileage and passport stamps.
-Be it the old Inter-Territorial Tournaments, Golden Oldies, Rugby World Cup, Hong Kong Sevens, USA Sevens, or the World Rugby Classic in Bermuda, he was, and is, a constant presence at the sport’s preeminent events.
-But time and energy were not the only things he contributed to the sport; he has made significant financial investments as well.
-A longtime sponsor of Team America (now the Classic Eagles), Smith also provided much of the seed money for the development of the IRB-sanctioned pitch in Seattle.
-He continues to contribute financially to both the Chicago Lions and Seattle/OPSB to assist in their continued growth and success, as well as to USA Rugby and the USRFF.
-He has personally hosted countless itinerant rugby players, providing food, shelter, employment, and the occasional libation.
+As a US Rugby supporter few can rival Smith’s mileage, be it the old Inter-Territorial Tournaments, Golden Oldies, Rugby World Cup, Hong Kong Sevens, USA Sevens or the World Rugby Classic in Bermuda, he was a constant presence at the sport’s preeminent events.
+He also has made significant financial investments as well.
+A longtime sponsor of Team America (now the Classic Eagles), Smith provided much of the seed money for the development of the IRB-sanctioned pitch in Seattle.
+He continues to contribute financially to both the Chicago Lions and Women’s rugby to assist in their continued growth and success, as well as to the US Rugby Foundation.